axelarnetwork/axelar-core/pages/validator/external-chains/overview.md

 ## Register as a maintainer of external chains

-For each external blockchain you selected earlier you must inform the Axelar network of your intent to maintain that chain.
-This is accomplished via the `register-chain-maintainer` command.
+For each external chain C you selected earlier you must inform the Axelar network of your intent to maintain C. This is accomplished via the `register-chain-maintainer` command.

 Example: multiple EVM chains in one command: